Learn how to record a kick drum from the production team at Silicon Beats with this detailed turorial with audio examples, images and videos.

 In most cases you’ll be recording your kick drum along with the rest of the drum set, so you’ll need to make a decision about whether or not to cut a hole in the resonant head of your kick drum.
 Why do we do this?
 We do this in an attempt to create some isolation between the different drum mics and prevent mic bleed.
 The hole allows us to place a microphone right inside the drum shell.

 I can guarantee that even with your kick drum mic placed right inside your kick drum, you’ll still pick up some of the snare drum and other parts of the drum set.
-Placing the kick drum mic outside of the kick drum makes this problem even worse so you can see why many engineers opt for the hole in the resonant head, even though it inevitably changes the sound of the kick drum.
+Placing the kick drum mic outside of the kick drum makes this problem even worse so you can see why many engineers opt for the hole in the resonant head.

 If, however you are lucky enough to have a superb drummer with a superbly tuned drum set, try micing the entire kit first without cutting the hole in the kick drums resonant head.
 Depending on the type of sound you’re going for you might actually want a touch of mic bleed for a live sound.